egel/blog/content/blog/configure_nginx_on_mac.md

-Title:      How to improve nginx setup on mac osx
+Title:      How to improve nginx setup on Mac OSX
 Date:       2016-02-16
 Status:     published
 Category:   How to
-Tags:       mac os, nginx
+Tags:       osx, nginx
 Authors:    Maciej Sypień